 Credit invoice

 This is a type of client invoice used for goods/products shipped overseas.
 This invoice includes details of sales in order to obtain fees on custom duties for cross-border shipment.
-A commercial invoice includes the following.
+A commercial invoice includes the following.- Shipment quantity

 - Weight / volume